rakkyo150/CountersPlus/README_EN.md

 ## Differences from the original version
 In ScoreCounter, ProgressCounter, CutCounter, NoteCounter, NoteLeftCounter, and SpeedCounter, it is now possible to add an arbitrary color for each arbitrary threshold. <br>
-For [CenterDistanceCounter](https://github.com/rakkyo150/CenterDistanceCounter), I created an interface that allows you to get more detailed information about the slashed notes.
+~~For [CenterDistanceCounter](https://github.com/rakkyo150/CenterDistanceCounter), I created an interface that allows you to get more detailed information about the slashed notes.<br>~~
+ScoreCounter coloring interferes with the coloring of NalulunaCounters' Built-in HUD Color. <br>
+If you also have NalulunaCounters, it is recommended to turn off ScoreCounter coloring in this mod or turn off the built-in HUD Color in NalulunaCounters.

 ## Settings
 Please note that only the parts that differ from the original version will be covered.